 - "Hacker" term used for malicious actors

 - Digital graffiti artists

 - Burglars

 - Criminals who target valuable targets

 - Contractors who support criminals

+- Employees of offensive teams in nation-state governments

 - Multiple of the above

 - Main takeaway: How users perceive threats can affect their security-related behavior. - Users often do not understand threats the same way that sophisticated users do. - Users may take actions that only make sense if you understand their behavior.